Market Cap: 24h Vol: BTC: BTC Dom:

 Every IDO works slightly differently, but most follow the same flow.

 A project launches its token sale on a DEX launchpad, creates a liquidity pool, and uses smart contracts to automate everything in the background.
-Investors contribute crypto (usually ETH, USDT, or BNB), and when the token goes live, they receive their allocation automatically.
+Investors contribute crypto (usually Ethereum logo ETH, Tether logo USDT, or BNB logo BNB), and when the token goes live, they receive their allocation automatically.

 • The project applies to or gets reviewed by a launchpad